 Fine particles kill around 36,000 people in the UK every year, mostly from traffic pollution - including around 150 in Nottingham City and 430 in the rest of the County.
 More are killed by nitrogen dioxide, particularly from diesel vehicles.
 The overall cost to society is around £20bn each year.
 So why have the government and the City Council not shown more urgency?
 Clean air campaigns page >

 Dart Energy (now owned by IGas) drilled an exploratory well for coal bed methane near Lound in North Notts.
-IGas (now in partnership with Ineos) is drilling exploratory wells for shale gas at two sites in North Notts: Misson Springs and Tinker Lane (between Blyth and Barnby Moor).
+IGas (now in partnership with Ineos) drilled the first exploratory well for shale gas at Tinker Lane (between Blyth and Barnby Moor) - failing to find a commercial gas layer.
+It will now focus on a second site at Misson Springs.

-Ineos has licenses covering over 1,000 square kilometres around Sherwood Forest - and is taking court action to force the National Trust to let them start testing in Clumber Park.
+Ineos has licenses covering over 1,000 square kilometres around Sherwood Forest - and has used court action to force the National Trust to let them start testing in Clumber Park.

 Meanwhile, an area between Nottingham and Loughborough has been licensed to Egdon Resources (one of IGas' partners).
 And an area between Nottingham and Derby has been licensed to Warwick Energy (set up by a couple of dodgy geezers whose previous company Independent Energy went bust).
-See 2014 background >
+See campaign page >

 Over 80% of the world's coal, oil and gas reserves are unburnable if we want to stop climate change.
 In 2015 we started a campaign to persuade Nottinghamshire Pension Fund to drop its fossil fuel investments.
 At the Fund's Annual Meetings in 2015 and 2018, members raised a number of issues about both the ethics and financial risks associated with fossil fuel investments.
 Fossil Free Notts campaign page >